FortinetCloudCSE/fortiweb-security-foundations-201/content/05chapter/review/index.md

 1. What features besides user management and API key validation does FortiAppSec Cloud's API Gateway provide?

     {{% expand title="Click here for answer" %}}
-**Request rate limiting**
+**- Request rate limiting**
-**API call rewriting**
+**- API call rewriting**
     {{% /expand %}}

-2. What is the **human-readable data serialization language which is used to create schema validation files for FortiAppSec Cloud?
+2. What is the human-readable data serialization language which is used to create schema validation files for FortiAppSec Cloud?

     {{% expand title="Click here for answer" %}}
 **YAML** Here is a link to an excellent YAML tutorial https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started